markfeit/docker-mailman2/README.md

 Use of this container is not recommended or supported after those dates.**

-Throughout this document, the directory on the where all mailman-related files are placed will be referred to as `/system/mailman`.
+Throughout this document, the host directory on the where all mailman-related files are placed will be referred to as `/system/mailman`.

 ## Build and Test